gcross/LogicGrowsOnTrees/TUTORIAL.md

         Completed (WordSum count) -> putStrLn $ "Found " ++ show count ++ " solutions."
         Failure progress message -> putStrLn $ "Failed: " ++ message
 ```

-(Note:  Although the above uses two threads, the two threads will not actually
-run in parallel unless you compile with the options "-threaded" to use the
-threaded run-time and then also run the program with "+RTS -N2" to tell the
-runtime (+RTS) that you want it to spawn two OS threads (-N2).)

 First, observe that exploreTree now has an additional argument: